 These conditions are both linked to the herpes zoster virus, and they can cause permanent facial paralysis if left unchecked.

-The plaintiffs who experienced these effects allege that Merck is guilty of:
+The plaintiffs allege that Merck failed to protect consumers and is guilty of:

 - misrepresentation of the facts